databricks/spark-perf/README.md

 ## Requirements
 * We currently assume that an instance of Spark is already running (or that you will use local mode, e.g. for the purpose of testing these scripts) and you will configure the tests to use it (see the instructions on running the tests below for more details about how).
-* The modified copy of the `copy-dir` script that we include expects /root/spark-ec2/slaves to exist to copy the built files from from the Master to all Spark slaves.
+* The modified copy of the `copy-dir` script that we include expects /root/spark-ec2/slaves to exist to copy the built files from the Master to all Spark slaves.
 This is based on the assumption that you are probably running the tests using the spark EC2 AMI.
 Note that we include/use a slightly modified version (as of the time this was written) of the [spark-ec2/copy-dir script](https://github.com/mesos/spark-ec2/blob/bf8b4155a1fcd6fc5c1141323858fd6d021ce6a3/copy-dir.sh).

 ## Running the Tests
 1. Start a spark cluster to run the tests on